Skip to Content

 Nylon’s High Temp Tolerance

-One of the key strengths of Nylon Tubes is their ability to handle high temperatures.
-This makes them perfect for applications with heat resistance needs, like fuel lines and hot air systems, and their temperature range is ideal for extreme temperatures found in industrial processes as well.
+This makes them ideal for applications requiring heat resistance, such as fuel lines and hot-air systems, and their temperature range is well-suited to extreme temperatures in industrial processes.

 PU’s Moderate Temp Range